Apple’s iOS 14 Update & What It Means For Your Business

 While there are many (social media) platforms out there to advertise on, Facebook is the preferred choice for many brands because of its targeting capabilities – powered with lots of user data in combination with artificial intelligence.
 If Facebook can no longer see what users are doing in the app, their data models will no longer work as they used to.
 This also impacts Facebook’s Audience Network since it relies on other apps being able to track user data.
 In a nutshell, this may have the following consequences:

-1: Your tracking will become less accurate, and it will be harder to understand the true performance of your campaigns.
-These are changes affecting your tracking:
+- It will be harder to understand the true performance of your campaigns

-2: The quality of targeting could suffer.
-Lookalike audiences may become less powerful, and FB will have less data points to understand a user’s interests & behaviors.
+Lookalike audiences may become less powerful, and FB will have fewer data points to understand a user’s interests & behaviors

-3: You may need to adapt your strategy.
-CBO, Power5 and other AI based strategies will likely won’t work as good anymore, so brands will likely need to put much stronger emphasis on the offer, creative & ad copy.
+CBO, Power5, and other AI-based strategies won’t work as good anymore, brands will likely need to put a much stronger emphasis on the offer, creative & ad copy

 Nobody knows how it will play out exactly, so there isn’t all too much you can do to prepare your brand.
 It will be a learning curve, everyone will try to find solutions that work once it’s rolled out.
 Facebook is still coming up with a full battle plan for what they recommend, but this is what you can do for now:

 - Shift your mindset to a top-line advertising approach.
 Correct attribution is not a new issue.
-Most bigger brands that are driving traffic from multiple channels use this approach.
-Instead of evaluating every ad and audience by it’s directly attributed ROAS, look at your bottom line results, i.e. total revenue – total marketing spent.
-Then, look at different attribution models to get a sense of the impact of each channel and make high level decisions based on that.
+Instead of evaluating every ad and audience by its directly attributed ROAS, look at your bottom line results, i.e. total revenue – total marketing spent.
+Then, look at different attribution models to get a sense of the impact of each channel and make high-level decisions based on that.